mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

 .. clicmd:: aggregate-address X:X::X:X/M summary-only

    This command specifies an aggregate address.

-Aggregated routes will not be announced.
+   Longer prefixes advertisements of more specific routes to all neighbors are suppressed

 .. clicmd:: aggregate-address X:X::X:X/M matching-MED-only